ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

     - Victory Road BW2
     - Wellspring Cave
 - There are 3 trios in this game.
-- Certain stuff of the game are different
+- New Game Version differences
     - Areas
         - Black City ~ Exclusive to Black
         - White Forest ~ Exclusive to White